-The Radiofrequency (RF) Systems Test Facility (RFSTF) is comprised of six anechoic chambers, a system integration lab (SIL), high-bay staging area rapid prototype shop, and RF laboratory.
+The Radio Frequency (RF) Systems Test Facility (RFSTF) comprises six anechoic chambers, a system integration lab, high-bay staging area, rapid prototype shop, and RF laboratory.
 Mobile test vans and trailers are also available.
 The RFSTF is co-located with the MIT Lincoln Laboratory Flight Test Facility, which allows rapid integration of RF sensors with airborne platforms.

-The six shielded anechoic chambers (tapered, millimeter-wave, system-test, compact range, small near-field scanner, and large near-field scanner) allow for antenna, radar cross section, and system tests and measurements over a wide frequency range.
-The two large system-test and compact range chambers can accommodate test articles weighing up to 2000 lbs, making use of an overhead crane (system-test chamber), or a rolling gantry with crane (compact range chamber).
+The six shielded anechoic chambers (tapered, millimeter wave, system test, compact range, small near-field scanner, and large near-field scanner) allow for antenna, radar cross section, and system tests and measurements over a wide frequency range.
+The two large system test and compact range chambers can accommodate test articles weighing up to 2000 pounds, making use of an overhead crane (in the system test chamber) or a rolling gantry with a crane (in the compact range chamber).
 The large near-field scanner chamber is configured to measure large phased array antennas and reflector antennas.
 The small near-field scanner chamber is used primarily for calibrating and testing phased array antenna panels, but is also used in testing small reflector antennas.

-The System Integration Lab (SIL), which also serves as the control room for the system-test chamber, contains test equipment to enable rapid prototyping and/or integration of systems before they are fully deployed and tested in the field.
-Provisions have been made in the SIL to fulfill a wide range of AC-power requirements.
+The system integration lab, which also serves as the control room for the system test chamber, contains test equipment to enable rapid prototyping and integration of systems before they are fully deployed and tested in the field.
+Provisions have been made in the lab to fulfill a wide range of AC-power requirements.

-The rapid prototyping shop has a wide variety of machining tools to fabricate antennas, target-mounting fixtures, and other mechanical pieces necessary to aid and assist in any testing in the facility.
-The shop also has a high-bay area with overhead crane, allowing for a wide range of mechanical work to be performed on larger devices and systems.
+The rapid prototyping shop has a wide variety of machining tools to fabricate antennas, target-mounting fixtures, and other mechanical pieces necessary to assist in any testing in the facility.
+The shop also has a high-bay area with an overhead crane, allowing for a wide range of mechanical work to be performed on larger devices and systems.

-The RF Laboratory is a general-purpose area that can be configured to suit the needs of groups requiring lab space while conducting measurements or experiments at the RF Systems Test Facility.
+The RF laboratory is a general-purpose area that can be configured to suit the needs of groups requiring lab space while conducting measurements or experiments at the RFSTF.

-For information on how to work with the RFSTF staff in advancing your research, EMAIL: RFSTF@LL.MIT.EDU
+For information on how to work with the RFSTF staff in advancing your research, EMAIL RFSTF@LL.MIT.EDU